flujoo/flujoo.github.io/content/en/generate-accompaniment-progression/index.md

 #> [1] 18
 ```

-We still have a lot of candidates, and we can write more screening functions to reduce the number of candidates.
+We still have 18 candidates.
+We can write more screening functions to reduce the number.
 For example, for a dominant 7th harmony, the third should not be doubled.
 However, to simplify the problem, we will stop here, and just take the first candidate.

 ## Generate Progression